LEED is a globally recognized green building rating system

 two tiers of professional accreditation

-- LEED Green Associate, also recognized as LEED Green Assoc., but never as LEED GA
+- Tier I – LEED Green Associate, also recognized as LEED Green Assoc.

-Becoming LEED accredited starts with learning green building fundamentals, and earns you a credential designation after successfully passing the 100 question LEED Green Associate exam administered by the GBCI.
+Becoming LEED accredited starts with learning green building fundamentals, and earns you a credential designation after successfully passing the 100-question LEED Green Associate exam administered by the Green Business Certification Inc. (GBCI).
 This credential confirms that you understand integrated project delivery and can make meaningful contributions to a LEED project team.

 The LEED Green Associate is ideal for students and professionals who need basic awareness of LEED principles and practices.
 Do you manage or maintain a LEED certified building?
 Consider becoming a LEED Green associate to help you excel in your work.